smartobjectoriented/so3/doc/source/user_guide.rst

 .. code-block:: bash

-   ./scripts/build.sh bsp-so3
+   build.sh bsp-so3

 **4. Deploy** onto the virtual SD-card (this opens the sudo session and writes the boot partition):

 .. code-block:: bash

-   ./scripts/deploy.sh bsp-so3
+   deploy.sh bsp-so3

 **5. Run:**

 .. code-block:: bash

-   ./scripts/st.sh
+   st.sh

 You should land at the ``so3%`` prompt.